amorales27/CS429FinalProject/README.md

 ### Solution outline, relevant literature, proposed system
   ![SolutionOutline](https://github.com/amorales27/CS429FinalProject/assets/77760301/82f2ddf0-ab6b-458f-870a-20c64a962776)

+  The proposed system will be written in python.
+It will make use of numerous libraries.
+The web crawler will use Scrapy in order to be able to extract links and download the web content as HTML format.
+These files will then be stored in a directory for the indexer to be able to access.
+The indexer will use
+  Sci-kit learn in order to calculate the cosine similarity and also use pickle in order to save the inverted index so it does not need to be recompiled.
+Finally the processor will use Flask to host a web application.
+This will allow the user to input the query and the amount of results they want back from the browser and get the results in the browser.
+The results will be a list document titles ranked from most to least relevant.

 ## Design
 ### System capabilities, interactions, integration.
+   The crawler is capable of crawling through links that lead to other wikipedia pages.
+I have limited to only wikipedia pages so the crawler doesn't follow references outside of wikipedia.
+Wikipedia pages are also mostly made up of text so a lot terms get extracted from wiki pages.
+The crawler only crawls to a depth of 10 links with a limit of 2500 so the crawler does not exceed 2500 web pages crawled.
+The interaction between the crawler and indexer is through the directory where the downloaded web pages are stored.
+The indexer goes through all the downloaded pages and parses them.
+The parsing is quite limited as it is difficult to filter out meaningful text relevant to the topic and class name and other html identifiers.
+So the indexer is capable of filtering out some HTML code and keeping text.
+It also tokenizes the documents by removing non-alphanumeric characters, removing puncuation, repeated characters and calculates the TF-IDF score for each term and saves that in the index.
+The inverted index is then stored in a pickle format so that the processor can use it rank documents.
+The indexer also stores the tokenized documents and the document titles in a pickle format.
+The processer uses Flask to host a local web application that allows the user to input their query.
+The processor is only capable of handling single-word queries and digits for the number of k results.
+It does not handle numbers spelled in text.

 ## Architecture
 ### Software components, interfaces, implementation.